-CLAYTON G. NORTHOUSE is an associate in the Washington, D.C. office.
-Clay counsels technology, telecommunications, healthcare, and industrial companies on cyber incident response, consumer privacy, surveillance and information sharing, and regulatory compliance in domestic and international contexts.
+CLAYTON G. NORTHOUSE is a partner in Sidley’s Privacy and Cybersecurity practice.
+Clay counsels technology, telecommunications, healthcare, and other companies on cybersecurity, incident response, consumer privacy, surveillance and information sharing, and regulatory compliance in domestic and international contexts.

-Clay has experience representing companies that have suffered cybersecurity attacks and consumer privacy incidents and has developed multidimensional defenses to litigation, congressional inquiries, and regulatory investigations.
-He has experience in the use of cybersecurity forensics and the investigation of sophisticated international incidents.
+Clay has experience representing companies that have suffered cybersecurity attacks and consumer privacy incidents and has developed defenses to litigation, congressional inquiries, and regulatory investigations.
+He has experience in the use of cybersecurity forensics and the investigation of sophisticated international cyber and privacy incidents.

 Clay’s practice involves litigation and regulatory counseling regarding data protection and consumer privacy issues.
 He has co-authored briefs and motions in the U.S. Supreme Court, the U.S. Courts of Appeals, and U.S. District Courts.
 He also regularly advises clients in transactional matters and conducts privacy and cybersecurity diligence to assess potential liability and compliance issues.